-Corporate performance is measured by Adjusted EBITDA (50% weighting) on a business and consolidated basis and Free Cash Flow (25% weighting) on a business and consolidated basis.
-For Business Unit executives, half of Adjusted EBITDA is measured at the Company level and half is measured at the Business Unit level.
+Corporate performance is measured by Adjusted EBITDA (50% weighting) on a business and consolidated basis and Working Capital Days (25% weighting) on a business and consolidated basis.
+For Business Unit executives, half of Adjusted EBITDA and Working Capital Days is measured at the Company level and half is measured at the Business Unit level.

-No payments are expected to be made if the Company does not achieve the required threshold performance level.
+The STIP does not provide for payments to be made if the Company does not achieve the required threshold performance level.
 However, the Board has the discretion to make STIP awards if performance targets are not met due to extraordinary or unexpected events.
-In determining the 2021 STIP awards, the Board did not exercise its discretion.

-Performance Measure Threshold (USD) Target (USD) Maximum (USD) 2021 Actual Achieved (USD) Adjusted EBITDA (1) (millions) \$209.0 \$234.0 \$272.0 \$164.2 Working Capital Days (2) 62 56 48 69
+Performance Measure Threshold Target Maximum 2023 Actual Achieved Adjusted EBITDA (1) (millions in USD) \$33.2 \$52.2 \$75.2 \$69.2 Working Capital Days (2) 60 54 47 61